Neutrino Oscillations and Neapolitan Ice Cream

 Basics of Superposition

-When physics students are first taught quantum mechanics in a quantum mechanics class, one of the common methods through which it's taught is Stern-Gerlach devices.
+When physics students are first taught quantum mechanics in a quantum mechanics class, one of the common methods through which it's taught is a conceptual version of the Stern-Gerlach experiment.

-While in modern day, they function more as a theoretical apparatus, the model is based off the actual Stern-Gerlach experiment performed by Walther Gerlach in 1922, where a magnetic field is imposed in a uniform manner along one direction, and silver atoms are fired from a furnace which prepares them in random, but distinct states.
+The actual Stern-Gerlach experiment was performed by Walther Gerlach in 1922, where a magnetic field is imposed in a uniform manner along one direction, and silver atoms are fired from a furnace which prepares them in random, but distinct states.
 Physicists knew that there was a mode by which magnetism could affect fundamental particles, but until this experiment, it was thought that it should produce a spectrum of results on the final plate the atoms hit.

 The experiment showed that silver atoms only have two options for what we now call 'spin'.
 By the way, it's only called this because it is mathematically identical to classical angular momentum, but by being an intrinsic property, needed to be distinguished from orbital angular momentum.
 This 'spin', for a fundamental particle like the electron, has the possible values 1/2 and -1/2.

-With the appropriate assembly of a series of Stern-Gerlach devices, these oriented magnetic fields, along the outgoing paths of the previous device, it becomes possible to prepare silver atoms that have the fundamental expression of their 'spin' mixed.
-You lose the ability to deterministically know, if you pick a random particle if its spin will definitively be 1/2 or -1/2, because depending on the mixing, a given particle could be three parts 1/2 and one part -1/2, or any other option.
+With the appropriate assembly of a series of oriented magnetic fields in the Stern-Gerlach experiment, it becomes possible to prepare silver atoms that have the only expression of their 'spin' mixed.
+You lose the ability to deterministically know, if you pick a random particle if its spin will definitively be 1/2 or -1/2.
+For example, when an individual particle interacts with something outside its quantum system, it could be that three out of four times, it interacts as if the particle has a spin of 1/2 and one out of four times it interacts as if its spin is -1/2.
 The only requirement is that the total probability of all possible states is 1.
 In this case, it means that if you checked a particle, it would necessarily be either 1/2 or -1/2, and you could not have a particle that is 100% 1/2 and 100% -1/2.
 If it's 100% 1/2, it has to be 0% -1/2.

 This is the interference effect that is special in quantum mechanics.
-It's observable with light on the macro-scale thanks to its special properties, but all matter has those interference effects, just like light!
-We just can't tell since we exist at the macroscopic level, at energy regions far above the regime where these effects matter.
+It's observable with light on the macro-scale, but all matter has these interference effects, just like light!
+We just can't tell since we exist at the macroscopic level, at energy regions far above the regime where these effects matter and occur for anything we can observe day to day.
+This even extends to the Stern-Gerlach experiment itself.
+Your finger has 10²³ atoms in it.
+Even the Stern-Gerlach experiment, when one demonstrates that the silver atoms can have a nontrivial but determined proportion of spin-1/2 states, it is never truly one silver atom being considered.
+This is rhetorically useful, but it's almost always infeasible to think about one particle doing anything in quantum mechanics uniquely at the end of the day.

 Eigenstates

-For a given matrix A, assuming it has eigenvalues, the eigenvectors are the vectors which, when multiplied by A, do not transform.
-They preserve their value.
+For a given matrix A, assuming it has eigenvalues, the eigenvectors are the vectors which, when multiplied by the matrix A, do not transform.
+They preserve their value, which as vectors, means they do not change magnitude or direction.
 This is the important element of their behavior, and is the reason why they are called "characteristic"!
 They can be derived from the matrix A itself, and characterize the nature of whatever transformation A does on a vector by representing what it doesn't transform.

 Quantum states are represented by a vector in an arbitrary mathematical space.
-[It's more complicated than this, but this is the important element] Physical properties and values can be represented by operators, which can take the form mathematically of matrices which have eigenvalues and eigenvectors.
+[It's more complicated than this, but this is the important element] Physical properties and values can be represented by operators, which can take mathematical form as matrices, which have eigenvalues and eigenvectors.
 Eigenstates are these eigenvectors.

-The state which does not transform under a given transformation is usually the state with which you want to solve a problem using that transformation, because when an operator acts on a state which is an eigenstate for that operator, the operator just returns the associated eigenvalue of that eigenstate.
-The specifics of this are not important, so don't worry if that was soup.
+The state which does not transform under a given transformation (operator) is usually the state with which you want to solve a problem using that transformation, because when an operator acts on a state which is an eigenstate for that operator, the operator just returns the associated eigenvalue of that eigenstate.
+The specifics of this are not important, and depicted in the image below.
 The important part is that eigenstates are untransformed by an operator.

 Neutrinos

 Switching streams for a moment, neutrinos are often talked about as one entity, but there are actually three distinct flavors of neutrinos.
 Each one is paired with one of the three charged leptons, the electron, the muon, and the tau.
-The muon and tau are heavier fundamental analogues of the electron, both carrying the -1 electric charge the electron has.
+The muon and tau are heavier fundamental analogues of the electron.
+Both carry the same amount of fundamental amount of charge the electron has.
 None of these particles interact with the strong force, and importantly, neutrinos do not interact with the electromagnetic force.
 At.
 All.
-The charged leptons absolutely do, that's what gives us physical form, but neutrinos do not.
+The charged leptons absolutely do, as that's what gives us physical form, but neutrinos do not.
+This is why you may have seen them described as 'warm dark matter', or 'ghost particles'!

 Feynman Diagrams

-Briefly, Feynman diagrams describe how interactions proceed when looking at fundamental particles.
+Feynman diagrams visually represent how interactions proceed when looking at fundamental particles.
 It's important to know that the interior of a diagram is a black box.
-Any diagram that obeys the rules for appropriately connecting lines, but has the same external lines, contributes to the amplitude of the same effect.
+Any diagram that obeys the rules for appropriately connecting lines, but has the same external lines, contributes to the overall observable quantification of the same interaction.
+Since the diagrams can be assembled like Legos, as they simply represent more foundational math, it's possible to assemble endlessly more complex diagrams with the same external lines.
 This would be obnoxious, but quantum electrodynamics, and weak force processes, are both perturbative.
 This means that as the number of vertices increases, the contribution to the overall drops quite starkly.

 Neapolitan Ice Cream